 To consider these connected and overlapping Mediterranean landscapes Corinne Silva travelled along the northern Moroccan coast from Tangier towards the Algerian border, and made a series of landscape photographs.
 She then created an intervention in the Spanish landscape by installing three of these images on 8 by 3 metre billboards in specific locations in the region of Murcia.

 The billboards are a reminder that landscapes themselves are palimpsests.
-Each person’s actions directly affect another; these actions can be traced in the landscape.
+Each individual’s actions actions can be traced in the landscape.
 The act of placing one landscape inside another - the southern hemisphere into the northern - creates a space to contemplate not only their shared topography but also the complex web of their ongoing connection of trade, mobility and colonisation.